Frequently Asked Questions

 My focus is on helping people feel better quickly, and I believe ART is the best way to make that happen.

-I see youth ages 12+ on a case-by-case basis — especially when symptoms stem from a single event/trauma like a car accident, specific fear.
+• I see youth on a case-by-case basis.
+Primarily when symptoms stem from a single event/trauma like a car accident, specific fear/phobia.

 A consult is required first to discuss fit.